 Changing Color and Contrast

-In both audio and visual media, taking steps to separate the foreground content from its background elements can make comprehension and assimilation easier for the website users.
+In both audio and visual media, taking steps to separate the foreground content from its background elements can make comprehension and assimilation easier for website users.
 Dropping out background buzz or noise in audio content can aid users in hearing the main material more clearly.
 Sufficient contrast in text and visual media can support perception as well.
 The text sizes should be resizable to at least 200% by the user.

 Alternatives for Time-Based Media

 Alternatives to audio-only or video-only content should also be rendered for users with vision or hearing limitations.
 Captions or sign language choices serve as an option for those with hearing problems.
-Businesses should generally strive to create the content presentation that shouldn’t compromise quality, structure or information.
+Businesses should generally strive to create a content presentation that shouldn’t compromise quality, structure or information.

 Layout of Web Pages

 Web pages should be laid out in rational and expected ways, as should navigational mechanisms and other components be placed throughout a website.
 Depending on the user or by user request, the context changes must be able to be instated with a tool provided to them.
 For web pages claiming information input, the submissions must be reversible and correctable.
 Content must also be robust enough to be explained by a range of users, including those using assistive technology.